Maule Region

 The Maule Region (Región del Maule, /es/) is one of Chile's 16 first order administrative divisions.
 Its capital is Talca.
 The region derives its name from the Maule River which, running westward from the Andes, bisects the region and spans a basin of about 20,600 km^{2}.
 The Maule river marked the southern limits of the Inca Empire.

-Geography and ecology
+Geography

 The region covers an area of 30296 sqkm and is bordered on the west by the Pacific Ocean; on the east by the Argentina; on the north by the O'Higgins Region, and on the south by the Ñuble Region.

 From west to east, the region extends from the Pacific coast over the Chilean Coast Range (Cordillera de la Costa) to include a portion of the Chilean Central Valley, and the Andes mountains from the foothills to the crest.

 There are a number of flora and fauna species present in Maule.
 For example, the endangered Chilean wine palm (Jubaea chilensis) is found in a very limited distribution that includes the Maule Region.
 The limited-range and endangered trees Nothofagus alessandrii and Gomortega keule are also found in the region.